Kiryat Unsdorf

 Kiryat Unsdorf (קריית אונסדורף), also known as Sorotzkin, after its main street, is a Haredi Jewish neighborhood in Jerusalem.
 It is located along the northern edge of the mountain plateau on which central Jerusalem lies.
 Constructed between 1970 and 1985, Unsdorf is home to several landmark educational centers.
-A large percentage of residents are American-born.
+A large percentage of residents are American or British-born.

 Name

 Unsdorf is named in memory of the Slovakian town of Huncovce (Yiddish: Unsdorf), whose Jewish community was destroyed during the Holocaust.
 The main synagogue, Be'er Shmuel, is named after the Unsdorfer Rav, Rabbi Shmuel Rosenberg (1842-1919), a disciple of the Ksav Sofer and author of the work Be'er Shmuel.

 Location

 Situated along the northern edge of the mountain plateau on which central Jerusalem lies, Unsdorf is one of a series of Haredi neighborhoods extending in a continuous line from the western entrance of Jerusalem to Jaffa Gate.
 Unsdorf is bordered by Kiryat Sanz to the east, Kiryat Belz to the south, and Kiryat Itri to the southwest.
 The main thoroughfare is Sorotzkin Street, named after Rabbi Zalman Sorotzkin.
 A small side street off Sorotzkin is Rechov Menachem Meishiv, named after the Torah work by Rabbi Menachem Sofer, a rabbinical leader in pre-war Romania and who was murdered in the Holocaust.